georust/rinex/rinex-cli/README.md

 ## `teqc` operations

 This tool supports special operations that only
 `teqc` supports at the moment.
-Therefore it can be an efficient alternative to this program.
+Therefore, it can be an efficient alternative to this program.

 All of the special operations actually create an output file.